 With such a large number of wonders to be explored in the consistently surprising little Adriatic marvel of Albania, a person might wonder why Apollonia stands as one of the highlights in a recent tour of the country.
 Well… because it truly is amazing.

 The location is epic, the weather was perfect the day we visited, and, in typically friendly Albanian fashion, one of the attendants at the monastery happily volunteered to show us around without us even asking him to.
 He saw we could use some direction and invited us to explore Saint Mary’s Church and another building containing mosaic floors that were under excavation.

 Perhaps our visit was so extraordinary because we’re from Canada, where next to no traces of ancient civilizations exist.
 Or perhaps they simply haven’t been discovered yet.
 Regardless of the reasons why it was special to us, our few hours spent exploring the ancient ruins remains one of the high points of my travels.
 There’s a bit of magic at Apollonia.

 “We used to build civilizations.
 Now we build shopping malls.“~ Bill Bryson

-Situated on a hilltop just outside the village of Pojan, in Fier county, the beginnings of civilization at this amazing place are not exactly known, but it is generally agreed that ancient Greek colonists from Corinth, and possibly Corcyra, started a trading settlement there around 600 BC, at the invitation of the local Illyrians.
+Situated on a hilltop just outside the village of Pojan, in Fier county, the beginnings of civilization in this amazing place are not exactly known, but it is generally agreed that ancient Greek colonists from Corinth, and possibly Corcyra, started a trading settlement there around 600 BC, at the invitation of the local Illyrians.
 It flourished over the next few centuries under both Greek and Roman rule as a city of major importance, home to 60,000 inhabitants at its peak, before its decline and eventual abandonment in the fourth century.